-If you have Type 1 diabetes, you should be given a glucagon kit for treating severe hypos.
+You should also be given a glucagon kit if you have type 1, for treating severe hypos.
 Make sure your friends and family know how to use it too, in case they need to do it for you.
 You’ll also need a meter to test for ketones.
 If the ketone test result is high, your blood sugar levels are too high or you feel unwell, see a doctor straight away.

 Eat a healthy diet

 It’s important for you and your baby that you follow a healthy, balanced diet.
 This also means not cutting out any important food groups, as this may not be safe for either of you.
 We know eating healthily isn’t always easy, and things like morning sickness can often get in the way.

 Being sick can cause problems with your blood sugar levels.
 If you use insulin, this means you’re more likely to have hypos.
 It’s important to remember to keep taking your insulin.

 If you’re struggling to keep food down, contact your diabetes team for advice.
 They may be able to prescribe medication to help with sickness.

 Here are some things you can try too: